Skip to main content

 • IP (if the corresponding targeting condition is activated);

-• products seen (if this add-on is enabled).
+• Products seen (if the Product Targeting add-on is enabled).

 Data stored in the Session Storage